Which Wellness Core Six Recipes Get

 Wellness Core Six Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Wellness Core Six product line includes 4 limited-ingredient dry dog foods.
+The Wellness Core Six product line includes the 4 limited-ingredient dry dog foods listed below.

-Wellness Core Six Free Range Lamb and Chickpeas was selected to represent the other products in the line for this review.
+Wellness Core Six Sustainably Sourced Salmon and Chickpeas Small Breed was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Wellness Core Six Free Range Lamb and Chickpeas
+Wellness Core Six Sustainably Sourced Salmon and Chickpeas Small Breed

 Dry Dog Food

 Ingredients: Salmon, salmon meal, chickpeas, peas, pea protein, canola oil (preserved with mixed tocopherols), tomato pomace, ground flaxseed, calcium carbonate, natural fish flavor, vitamins (vitamin E supplement, niacin, vitamin A supplement, thiamine mononitrate, d-calcium pantothenate, pyridoxine hydrochloride, riboflavin, biotin, vitamin D3 supplement, vitamin B12 supplement, folic acid, ascorbic acid [vitamin C]), choline chloride, minerals (zinc proteinate, zinc sulfate, iron proteinate, ferrous sulfate, copper sulfate, copper proteinate, manganese proteinate, manganese sulfate, sodium selenite, calcium iodate), taurine, mixed tocopherols added to preserve freshness, dried Lactobacillus plantarum fermentation product, dried Enterococcus faecium fermentation product, dried Lactobacillus casei fermentation product, dried Lactobacillus acidophilus fermentation product, rosemary extract, green tea extract, spearmint extract